-Peter has considerable experience in all aspects of trade mark practice, and particular expertise in handling contentious matters, before both IP Offices and the courts.
+Peter has more than twenty years’ experience in all aspects of trade mark law, and has particular expertise in handling contentious matters, before both IP offices and the courts.

 His practice ranges from conducting trade mark searches for clients, prior to brand launch, managing their registration programmes, and counselling them on the exploitation and enforcement of the trade rights they have obtained.

 His recent work has focused on cases in the Intellectual Property Enterprise Court (a court designed specifically to cater for small to medium sized enterprises with IP disputes) but his experience includes:

 - managing proceedings before the Court of Justice of the European Union in a registration dispute between a shopping arcade and a German brand owner;

 - conducting trade mark infringement and passing off proceedings, on behalf of a Swiss/German consumer product manufacturer, against a UK department store;

 - representing a Singapore-based magazine proprietor in proceedings against a UK website operator;